 Rather than waiting until the last minute or working your habits into your schedule as you go, take some time out of each week to plan ahead and make sure you’re giving yourself enough time to devote toward accomplishing your goals.

-You can get started by making a weekly or monthly “To-Do” list and setting aside specific times each day where you will work on achieving those goals.
+You can get started by making a weekly or monthly “To-Do” list and setting aside specific times each day when you will work on achieving those goals.

 For example, if one of your goals is to get in shape, set aside two hours every Monday when you will go for an hour-long run or join an exercise class at the gym.
 This way, you’ll always have something planned during this time and everyone else will know not to interrupt you!